dcomtois/summarytools/Readme.md

 Version 0.9 brings **many** changes and improvements.
 A summary of those changes can be found [near the end of this page](#latest-changes).
-Changes specific to the latest release can be found in the *NEWS* file.

 ## How to install